Stationary vine copula models for multivariate time series: Parameter estimation

 \section{Parameter estimation}

-Estimation of copula-based Markov chains was discussed earlier by \citet{chen2006estimation} and \citet{chen2009} for $d =1$, $p = 1$. \citet{remillard2012copula} extended their results for $d \ge 1$ for the joint maximum-likelihood estimator (MLE) in a semiparametric model.
 Joint maximum-likelihood is unpopular for vine copula models, because they have many parameters even in moderate dimension. \citet{BeareSeo2015} discussed a version of the popular step-wise maximum likelihood estimator \citep{AasKjersti2009Pcom} for M-vine copula models, but without theoretical guarantees.
-We shall introduce such a method for the more general class of stationary vines and prove its validity, allowing for both parametric and nonparametric marginal models.
+We shall introduce such a method for the more general class of stationary vines and prove its validity, allowing for either parametric and nonparametric marginal models.
+The step-wise method is fast also for large models, but incurs a small loss in efficiency according to \citet{hobaekhaff2013}.